Kedar-27/Kedar-27/README.md

 ### Hi there 👋

 <br>
-I am Kedar Sukerkar working as an iOS Developer since 2018.
+I am Kedar Sukerkar, working as an iOS Developer since 2018.

 <!--
 **Kedar-27/Kedar-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.